rskidmore1/whereisitgps/README.md

 A web application for business owners who want to track their vehicles and manage their drivers in real time.

 ### Why build this?
 I know this product really well.
 Look at my resume.
 You'll understand why.
 I love cars.
 I like software that plays in the real and digital world (as a hobby mostly).
 With domain knowledge on lock, I could focus on the process of building a full stack application.
 React really came to life.
-Node made bouncing from frontend to backend seemless.
+Node made bouncing from frontend to backend seamless.
 It was a really fun project.
-Also I'm not aware of a complete, out of the box fleet mananger built with a contemporary stack quite like this, just on github, that isn't intended to be a modular piece of something else.
+Also I'm not aware of a complete, out of the box fleet manager built with a contemporary stack quite like this, just on github, that isn't intended to be a modular piece of something else.
 This is approaching a functional beta product.
 I'm reasonably certain users would pay for a system like this although I have no intention follow that path with this project.
 This was just for the boot camp.

 ### Live Link
 [Heroku](https://whereisitgps.herokuapp.com/?)